DJDlauzy/Scribble-Search-Engine/README.markdown

 # Scribble Search

-A basic search engine with Scribble branding, built with Flask, indexing Wikipedia pages.
+A basic search engine! built with Flask, indexing Wikipedia pages.

 ## Setup on Glitch